roshajav/planetlist/README.md

 # React application that allows users to search for a planet from the Star Wars universe and returns a list of people who are from that planet, using the API hosted on https://swapi.dev.

-Step 1: Download the project from https://github.com/
+Step 1: Download the project from [https://github.com/](https://github.com/roshajav/planetlist.git)

-Step 2: Install the node module package using the command npm install
+Step 2: Install the node module package using the command npm install.
+Please make sure you have the node package installed on your system.

 Step 3: Now your application is ready start.
 Use the following command npm start to start your application.